 Cartoon comics were published more in 1930 thru the 1960s and eventually they would see a decline.
 They would not completely end.
 Titles such as Simpsons Comics (which just recently ended), Adventure Time, and many others became popular among collectors over recent years.

 Unfortunately, older cartoon comics are not very desirable due to many characters not being as popular today (ex: Woody Woodpecker).
 If you have a collection of cartoon comics, be sure to call us for an assessment.

 Archie Comics 19

 Western comics rose to fame towards the end of the 1940s and were popular in the 1950s and 1960s.
-Some of the titles include Tim Holt, Gene Autry, Lone Ranger and more.
+Some of the titles include Tim Holt, Gene Autry, Lone Ranger, and more.
 Western comic books experienced a decline when the movies started to do the same.

-Many people will try to sell comics that are western, but unfortunately, western comics are not valuable.
+Many people will try to sell comics that are western, but unfortunately, western books are not valuable.
 If you want to sell western comics, then please note that they will most likely be difficult to sell, as many who collected westerns in the 1950s, are now older and do not collect anymore.

 Jonah Hex 1

 Horror comic books gained popularity starting in the late 1940s and have really been popular since then.
 The genre has changed a good amount over the years, but there has always been a fanbase.
 Some popular early horror titles include Tales from the Crypt, Marvel Tales, Strange Tales, and many more.